antimof/UxPlay/README.txt

         pacman -Syu mingw-w64-x86_64-cmake mingw-w64-x86_64-gcc

-    After installation, you can add this compiler to your IDE.
-The compiler with all required dependencies is located in the msys64 directory, with default path `C:/msys64/mingw64`.
+    The compiler with all required dependencies will be installed in the msys64 directory, with default path `C:/msys64/mingw64`.
 Here we will simply build UxPlay from the command line in the MSYS2 environment (this uses "`ninja`" in place of "`make`" for the build system).

 4. Download the latest UxPlay from github **(to use `git`, install it with `pacman -S git`, then